 There is no doubt that the hardest part of this project is choosing the bulbs!
 I drove my daughter mad changing my mind in the garden centre.
 The trick is to choose bulbs that will give you a succession of flowers.

-We went for early flowering crocus (Amazon) and dwarf iris (Amazon) for our top layer.
+We went for early flowering crocus (Amazon affiliate link) and dwarf iris (Amazon affiliate link) for our top layer.
 These flower February into March.
-Our middle layer is a mix of narcissus (Amazon) and grape hyacinth (Amazon) which will flower March into April.
+Our middle layer is a mix of narcissus (Amazon affiliate link) and grape hyacinth (Amazon affiliate link) which will flower March into April.
 And our bottom layer is made up of some beautiful late flowering tulips which will bloom in May.

-We used bulb compost (Amazon) as our planting medium – mainly because it was on offer when we bought our bulbs.
+We used bulb compost (Amazon affiliate link) as our planting medium – mainly because it was on offer when we bought our bulbs.
 Bulbs love to be in humus rich, free draining soil and can rot if they become waterlogged.
 Regular potting compost also works well and adding some grit (up to 20%) will help drainage and keep your bulbs extra happy.

 A couple of inches of gravel in the bottom of your pot will also improve drainage.